ALexfonSchneider/ALexfonSchneider/README.md

 Hi, I'm Alexander Schneider.
-I am a third-year student at the faculty of Mathematics and Information technologies at Altai State University.
+I am a last-year student of Altai State University on faculty of Mathematics and Information technologies.
-I'm programming at C++, C#, Python.
+I'm programming at C#(.Net Core, ASP.NET), Python(Django).
 You can contact me by email alexxschh@gmail.com.